Kzlyn000/Movies-Datasets/README.md

 The AND Function returns TRUE if all its arguments evaluate to TRUE, and returns FALSE if one or more arguments evaluate to FALSE.
 The AND function is often used together with the IF function.
 The yntax for this function is

 **=AND(condition1,[condition2],...)**

+For example, you want to recommend drama from the recommended ones but the drama should be 15+ - Teens 15 or older so using =AND(cell with age restriction,cell for recommended ones).
+If drama is within the set age show TRUE but if the drama is aboce show FALSE.

 <img width="914" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/2e8a9360-ff75-485e-89b9-f4d58343d877">
 <img width="441" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/c62b059f-7ab5-4e1a-8f96-3656b14a7f29">